 Dr. Handley at North Texas Fibroids is an experienced Interventional Radiologist who has a team of highly trained fibroid specialists.
-If you’re interested in Uterine Fibroid Embolization in the Dallas-Fort Worth, TX, area, contact us today to schedule an appointment.
+If you’re interested in Uterine Fibroid Embolization or UFE treatment in the Dallas-Fort Worth, TX, area, contact us today to schedule an appointment.
 Call North Texas Fibroids at (972) 724-2000 or schedule an appointment online.

 For a list of the insurance plans that we accept, please click here.

 Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during and after treatment.